iluwatar/java-design-patterns/priority-queue/README.md

 ## Intent

 Prioritize requests sent to services so that requests with a higher priority are received and processed more quickly than those of a lower priority.
 This pattern is useful in applications that offer different service level guarantees to individual clients.

 ## Explanation

 Applications may delegate specific tasks to other services; for example, to perform background processing or to integrate with other applications or services.
 In the cloud, a message queue is typically used to delegate tasks to background processing.
-In many cases the order in which requests are received by a service is not important.
-However, in some cases it may be necessary to prioritize specific requests.
-These requests should be processed earlier than others of a lower priority that may have been sent previously by the application.
+In many cases, the order in which requests are received by a service is not important.
+However, in some cases, it may be necessary to prioritize specific requests.
+These requests should be processed earlier than others of a lower priority than may have been sent previously by the application.

-Real world example
+Real-world example

 > Imagine a video processing service with free and premium customers.
 The requests coming from the
 > paying premium customers should be prioritized over the others.